andresebr/kumodd/README.md

     kumodd.py -c config/alternate.yml

-Native Google Apps documents, spreadsheets and presentations are downloaded in LibreOffice format.
-The API does not provide a remote MD5 for native Google Apps docs, sheets or slides.
+The API does not provide a remote MD5 for native Google Apps files.
 As a result, only the local MD5 digest is reported.

 ## Usage